California Judge Orders Uber And Lyft To Consider All Drivers Employees

 A California judge has ordered Uber and Lyft to reclassify their workers from independent contractors to employees with benefits, a ruling that could be consequential for gig economy workers if it survives the appeals process.

-California Superior Court Judge Ethan Schulman ruled on Monday that Lyft and Uber's thousands of contract drivers should be given the same protections and benefits under labor law as other full-time employees of the ride-hailing companies.
+Superior Court Judge Ethan Schulman ruled Monday that Lyft and Uber's thousands of contract drivers should be given the same protections and benefits under labor law as other full-time employees of the ride-hailing companies.

 Schulman said Lyft and Uber use "circular reasoning" by only treating tech workers, not drivers, as employees.